Exploring the spectral characteristics of the periodic burster 4U 1323-62: Type-I X-ray burst and persistent emission: Acknowledgements

 \section{Acknowledgements}

+A note of thanks is extended to the esteemed reviewer for the valuable comments that have improved the quality of this manuscript.
 We thank \texttt{NuSTARDAS} for ensuring proper extraction of usable data.
 For the analysis of archival data we deeply acknowledge \texttt{HEASOFT} and \texttt{CALDB}.
 A token of thanks is extended towards the non-NET fellowship program of Visva-Bharati University for funding the research.
 We thank IUCAA for its vast repository of knowledge that enlightens curious minds.

 \apj{ApJ} \apjl{ApJl} \pasp{PASP} \mnras{MNRAS} \aap{A\&A} \physerp{PhR} \apjs{ApJS} \pasa{PASA} \pasj{PASJ} \nat{Nature} \memsai{MmSAI} \araa{ARAA} \iaucirc{IAUC} \aj{AJ} \aaps{A\&AS} \ssr{SSR} \iaucirc{iaucirc}